 Land use planning is only one of the tools for implementing provincial interests.
-A wide range of legislation, regulations, policies and programs may also affect planning matters, and assist in implementing these interests.
+A wide range of legislation, regulations, policies and programs may apply to decisions with respect to Planning Act applications and affect planning matters, and assist in implementing these interests.